Brno - Things to Do in Brno in July

 What to Pack

-SPF 50+ sunscreen and wide-brimmed hat - UV index of 8 creates serious burn risk during midday castle and outdoor market visits
+SPF 50+ sunscreen and hat - UV index of 8 means you'll burn in 15-20 minutes of midday exposure, and Czechs are religious about sun protection for good reason

 Insider Knowledge